 Crossposted from ingomierswa.com.

-- Machine Learning deals with the extraction of patterns from data sets.
+Machine Learning is the subset of Artificial Intelligence which deals with the extraction of patterns from data sets.
 This means that the machine can find rules for optimal behavior but also can adapt to changes in the world.
-Deep Learning is part of this, but so are decision trees, k-means clustering, or linear regression, among others.
+Many of the involved algorithms are known since decades and sometimes even centuries.
+But thanks to the advances in computer science as well as parallel computing they can now scale up to massive data volumes.